Valleé de Mai

 I have been many times and each time I go, I am astounded by the large palms and the serene atmosphere but most of all by the mysterious and sensual coco de mer (Lodoicea maldivica) that can only be found in the Seychelles.
 It can grow to 34 metres and makes one feel very small and insignificant under its giant fan shaped leaves.
 However, it is the seed, a double coconut with a resemblance to a female pelvis, which is the star of the show.
 The male and female plants are very interesting and there are many myths about the plant .
 The male trees have long catkins while the fruits of the coco de mer are developed on female trees.
 According to local legend, the mating takes place on stormy nights and the trees are rather shy so whoever sees the trees mating will go blind or die.
 Even today, the real pollination of the coco de mer is not fully understood.
 Very exciting!

-Praslin, Seychelles - Candle
+Praslin, Seychelles - Reed Diffuser

-Praslin, Seychelles - Hand & Body Wash
+Praslin, Seychelles - Soap

-Praslin, Seychelles - Hand Cream
+Praslin, Seychelles - Hand & Body Lotion